Tolek1803/windows10iso/README.md

 2. Put the ISO file in an virtual machine
 3. Run the machine

-If you want me to assist you, add me on discord; tolek2.0
+If you want me to assist you, add me on discord; tolek3.0

+WIP